 Each session runs for two hours from

-You can check your local start time here (just click the link and enter your city in the blue box):
+You can check your local start time for the first session here (just click the link and enter your nearest city in the 'add location' box):

 About this course:

 Children who hyper align with a parent and reject the other in divorce and separation are usually in the age group 8-14 years.
 This is because this age group is in a stage in which their sense of self and personality is under development and the ego is not strong enough to regulate the anxieties which are generated by the experience of attachment disruption in family separation.

 What we know about children who experience these difficulties, is that they can be helped when one of their parents is able to understand their experience and in response, hold up a healthy mirror.
 When the holding of this mirror is consistent, the child who has suffered from induced psychological splitting which is demonstrated by aligning themselves with one parent and rejecting the other, can experience an integrated sense of self which assists in recovery.

 In order to hold up a healthy mirror, the parent in the rejected position must first address the reactive splitting that they are likely to have suffered.
 Reactive splitting, which occurs when the child rejects, (often accompanied by false allegations), can cause a parent to feel natural reactions such as anger, bewilderment and shame.
 These feelings, which are normal in the circumstances, can become blocks and barriers to the child's recovery as the parent refutes the allegations and shows the child their reactive feelings.
 In these circumstances, the child withdraws further, struggling with their own guilt and shame and begins to split off their feelings further.

 Restoring health to rejected parents begins with an understanding of what has happened internally and how that has become entangled with the child's own splitting reactions.
 When parents are able to map this splitting across the family system, their own reactive splitting can integrate and they can begin the work of developing the healthy mirror needed by the child.